Discovering Latent Covariance Structures for Multiple Time Series: Introduction

 \section{Introduction}

 Time series data analysis is important for numerous real-world applications: signal processing of audio and video data; the study of financial variables such as stocks, currencies, and crude oil prices.
-When several data sources are correlated, a model considering more observations can lead to more accurate prediction.
-Let us take stock trading as an example.
-Traders never make a decision solely based on observing an attribute of stock.
-They usually consider the relations among a group of stocks e.g. a stock can affect one or many other stocks.
-Thus, it is critical to learn how multiple time series are correlated.
-Moreover, it is non-trivial to extract important relations among multiple time series.
-In the perspective of making sense of data, there are numerous practical applications in visualizing, filtering or reporting about these time series based on their inherent relations.
+When several data sources are correlated, a model that exploits a group structure often demonstrates competitive predictive performance~\cite{group_lasso}.
+It is critical to learn how multiple time series are correlated.
+Many practical applications i.e. visualizing, filtering or generating reports from multiple time series, depend on their inherent encoded relations.
+However, it is non-trivial to extract such important relations among them.

-Beyond classical regression methods like ARMA, ARIMA, and their extensions~\cite{t1,t2,box,t4}, a nonparameteric regression based on~\gls*{gp}~\cite{Rasmussen_GPM} contributed a highly general framework called \gls*{abcd}~\cite{DuvLloGroetal13,Lloyd2014ABCD,Ghahramani15_nature}.
-The \acrshort*{abcd} automatically extracts an appropriate compositional covariance structure to fit data based on grammar rules; generate human-friendly reports explaining data.
+A recent work contributed a highly general framework called the~\gls*{abcd} which solves regression tasks using~\gls*{gp} models~\cite{DuvLloGroetal13,Lloyd2014ABCD,Ghahramani15_nature,Hwangb16,BO_Model_NIPS16,KimT17}.
 Previously, selecting \acrshort*{gp} kernels was heavily based on expert knowledge or trial-and-error.
+The \acrshort*{abcd} automatically extracts an appropriate compositional covariance structure to fit data based on grammar rules; then it generates human-friendly reports explaining data.
 The compositional covariance structure makes the GP models more expressive and interpretable so that GP kernels are explained in a form of natural language.
-There are cognitive studies~\cite{compositional_nips2016,SCHULZ201744} showing that compositional functions are intuitively preferred by human; some attempts to scale up or improve the model selection in~\acrshort*{abcd}~\cite{KimT17,BO_Model_NIPS16}.
-Exploiting these key properties of compositional kernel, we develop a kernel composition framework for multiple time series which produces explainable outputs with an improved predictive accuracy.
+There are cognitive studies~\cite{compositional_nips2016,SCHULZ201744} showing that compositional functions are intuitively preferred by humans.
+Exploiting these key properties of compositional kernel, we develop a kernel composition framework for multiple time series which produces explainable outputs with improved predictive accuracy.